abhi0-tech/kreo-kontrol-app/README.md

 A desktop application that gives you instant access to Kreo Control (https://kontrol.kreo-tech.com/initialize) without needing to open a browser.
 Built with Electron for seamless integration.

+## ⚠️ Important - Read Before Using

+### 📱 Device Selection
+The app automatically selects the **top device in your list as the default device**.
+Make sure your preferred device is the only connected device.

+### 🔐 Sign In & Authentication
+- **Required:** Create an account on Kreo before using the app
+- Use your Kreo account credentials to sign in
+- **Google Sign-In:** Opens an in-app browser window (not your system browser).
+You can use your regular Kreo account for a simpler experience instead.

 ## Features

 🖥️ **Desktop Application**